I am a Group Leader in Genotype-Phenotype Interactions at the Human Origins Cluster of Excellence at the University of Tübingen.

 Broadly, I am interested on the ecological and social drivers of the diversity of ways in which humans live and have lived throughout our evolution.
-Moreover, how this diversity has shaped our genetic and cultural makeup.
+Moreover, how this diversity has shaped our genetic, biological and cultural makeup.

-To investigate these questions, I combine methods and data from computational modelling, genetics, archaeology and field research among hunter-gatherers, mainly in the Republic of Congo.
+To investigate these questions, I combine methods and data from population genetics, computational modelling, archaeology and field research among hunter-gatherers, mainly in the Republic of Congo.

 I am General Editor of the journal Hunter Gatherer Research, and Book Review Editor of the journal Human Ethology.